llSourcell/tensorflow_chatbot/README.md

 #Tensorflow Chatbot
 Tensorflow Chatbot Demo by @Sirajology on [Youtube](https://youtu.be/SJDEOWLHYVo)

+Note from HazeHub : This fork hasn't been updated for the moment.
+I have all the correct code to make it work with Python 3.5 and tensorflow 0.12 on my local storage.
+Give me a few days and this should be updated.

 Overview
 ============
 This is the full code for 'How to Make an Amazing Tensorflow Chatbot Easily' by @Sirajology on [Youtube](https://youtu.be/SJDEOWLHYVo).
 In this demo code, we implement Tensorflows [Sequence to Sequence](https://www.tensorflow.org/versions/r0.12/tutorials/seq2seq/index.html) model to train a